EdmundGoodman/EdmundGoodman/README.md

 <p align="center">
-   Currently studying for a Computer Science MEng at the University of Warwick
+   Currently studying for a Computer Science BSc with intercalated year at the University of Warwick
 </p>